-Today we are decorating beautiful shabby chic Easter eggs with beet juice and hand-drawn accents.
-This beet dyed Easter egg decorating tutorial is super easy and you most likely already have what you need on hand to get your Easter eggs perfect, and we are so happy to share this design idea for decorating Easter eggs with you!
+Today we are decorating beautiful shabby chic Easter eggs with beet juice and hand-drawn rose accents.
+This beet-dyed Easter egg decorating tutorial is super easy and you most likely already have what you need on hand to get your Easter eggs perfect, and we are so happy to share this design idea for decorating Easter eggs with you!

-Start off with coloring a circle on your beet dyed Easter egg with the lightest pink marker.
-Then take the next shade and go over the same circle a bit adding more depth of color.
-Finally, with your darkest pink shade add even more color.
+6. Start off with coloring a circle on your beet-dyed Easter egg with the lightest pink marker.
+Then take the next marker shade and go over the same circle a bit adding more depth of color.

 Keep this pattern going until your circle gets smaller and smaller.
 Now you have simple and whimsical roses!

-Lastly, take your Sharpie paint pen and paint on little white dot details.
+9. Lastly, take your Sharpie paint pen and paint on little white dot details.
 The Sharpie paint pen is perfect for this because the dots come out so smoothly, but you can use regular acrylic paint too with a toothpick.

 We are big fans of these Sharpie Pens.
 If you want to learn more about them or what else you can use them for, be sure to check out our unboxing and review of them here!

-Well, that's it!
-Keep on going until all of your beet dyed Easter eggs are perfectly decorated with these pretty roses.
-This Easter egg tutorial is right up there with some of our favorites because it's super fun to do and anyone can try this.
-Plus, how fun would this be to get your kids involved in making beet dyed Easter eggs with shabby chic roses?!
+This beet-dyed Easter egg tutorial is right up there with some of our favorites because it's super fun to do and anyone can try this.
+Plus, how fun would this be to get your kids involved in making beet-dyed Easter eggs with shabby chic roses?!

-We love when we get to combine eco friendly, natural resources in our art and craft projects!
+We love when we get to combine eco-friendly, natural resources in our art and craft projects.
 Especially with these beautiful Easter Eggs.
 We hope you love them too!